Aman-Lama311/Mern-Social-App/README.md

 PORT=5000
 MONGO_URI=your_mongodb_connection_string
 SECRET_KEY=your_jwt_secret

 CLOUDINARY_CLOUD_NAME=your_cloud_name
 CLOUDINARY_API_KEY=your_api_key
 CLOUDINARY_API_SECRET=your_api_secret
-Start the development servers:

-Backend:
+If needed, you can also add a .env in /frontend for base URLs or keys.

+▶️ Running the App
+Start Backend Server:

 bash
 Copy
 Edit
 cd backend
 npm run dev
-Frontend:
+Start Frontend Dev Server:

 bash
 Copy
 Edit
-cd frontend
+cd ../frontend
 npm run dev
-Folder Structure
+📁 Folder Structure
 php
 Copy
 Edit
 mern-insta-clone/
-├── frontend/        # React frontend
+├── frontend/       # React + Redux frontend
-├── backend/         # Express backend
+├── backend/        # Express + MongoDB backend
 └── README.md
-License
+📝 License
+This project is open-source and free to use for learning and development.

+📩 Contact
+Made with 💙 by Aman Lama
+📧 lamsaman285@gmail.com
+🌐 LinkedIn
+💻 GitHub
 This project is open source and free to use for learning and development purposes.